Work Order Management

 Estimate labor, parts, and miscellaneous costs

-As soon as a work order is generated— or in anticipation of a preventive maintenance work order— you can place orders for inventory as the need arises.
-If you use work order management software, the order process is completely automated.
+As soon as a work order is generated or in anticipation of a preventive maintenance work order you can place orders for inventory as the need arises.
+If you use a work order management system, the order process is completely automated.
 Having spare parts on hand avoids sudden shortages or holding “dead” inventory in storage, which lowers your inventory costs and improves quality control.
 Also, historical data shows you how much time is typically spent on specific types of maintenance tasks, which allows the maintenance team to budget accordingly.

 Track downtime